-It’s that time of the year when us parents are frantically trying to come up with some good teacher gift ideas before the end of the school year.
+It’s that time of the year when us parents are frantically trying to come up with some good teacher gift ideas before the end of the school term.
 We all do it – leave it to the last minute then don’t know what type of gift to buy.
 But at the end of the day what do teachers REALLY want?

 This post contains affiliate links marked with a * and links I may have received payment for.

 I can remember having no clue what I should do about gifts for teachers when my eldest was just finishing pre-school, and to be honest it was kind of the same when he finished Foundation.
 And now a lot of us buy presents for them for Christmas too!

 Is it one big present just for the child’s teacher?
 But what about the other class teacher that he’s had lots of involvement with?
 And should I give gifts to all the teaching assistants separately too?
 Help!

 I know, I know, the teachers out there would say they don’t expect it, but I’m not about to be the only parent who doesn’t make at least a little bit of effort.

 What teacher gift do I buy?

 Seems handmade gifts go down well.
 But clearly they don’t know me at all if they think that’s a good idea.
 It might be the perfect gift from another parent, but nobody would want anything handmade that I’ve been involved in.
 Believe me.

 I’d say wine or chocolates.
 But then you realise that there are a LOT of kids, and that’s a LOT of wine and chocolate.
 (Thinking about it, I definitely chose the wrong career…)

 ‘*Best Teacher’ mug it is then!
 Oh wait… Apparently that’s like the SHITTEST thing you can buy a teacher.
 Can’t possibly think why…

 So I’ve asked some teacher friends and fellow bloggers, some of whom are also teachers, what to buy – and more importantly, what NOT to buy.
 But even this lot seem to disagree on what is the right gift.

 What to buy (and not to buy) your child’s teacher